- Customize how your variation code loads on the page

 Including the variation in a modal that is not visible to users until they take a specific action, like clicking a button

 For changes made using the Visual Editor, changes are loaded synchronously by default.
-In certain cases, when your variation code does heavy lifting below the fold, you can load certain changes asynchronously.
-We recommend that you use this technique sparingly.
+When your variation code does heavy lifting below the fold, you can load certain changes asynchronously.

 Here's how to change to asynchronous loading, with step-by-step instructions below: